sbt/sbt-release/README.md

       )
     }

-Notice that the overall process was the same, only the git specific tasks were left out.
+Overall, the process stayed pretty much the same:

+  * The Git related parts were left out.
+  * Our `checkOrganization` task was added in the beginning, just to be sure this is a serious project.

+#### Release notes anyone?
-Now let's add steps for [posterous-sbt](https://github.com/n8han/posterous-sbt):
+Now let's also add steps for [posterous-sbt](https://github.com/n8han/posterous-sbt):

     import posterous.Publish._
     import sbtrelease._